Artists In School Residencies

 Telling Our Stories

 Teachers receive a pre-residency assignment to explore, discuss and to gather and share stories about culture with their students.
 Teams of artists create a class performance with each classroom using material they have generated.
-Introduced by a local Indigenous storyteller, this residency shares insights on the connection between culture and story.
+This residency shares insights on the connection between culture and story.

 The Alberta Foundation for the Arts (AFA) has specific funding for schools in relation to Arts Education.
 They are accepting applications for the 2019/20 school year until April 1, 2019.
 If you are in need of any assistance with your application, our Program Coordinator Joanna would be happy to help you.

 Did you know Quest Theatre fundraises on behalf of schools and families who can’t afford our programming?
 Last season, we used generous donations from sponsors and donors totalling $42,000 to help deserving schools and families gain access to our programming.
 Occasionally we have to search for eligible recipients of this funding.
 Do you know a school who would love a visit from Quest Theatre, but simply cannot afford it?